 Appearance Before the Board

-Appearance Before the Board.
-The meetings of the Board are intended for presentation of agenda items by the Regents, President, Provost, Vice Presidents, Chancellors, and other University officials as requested by the President, and the Senior Assistant Attorney General for discussion and action by members of the Board.
+The meetings of the Board are intended for presentation of agenda items by the Regents, President, Provost and Executive Vice President, Vice Presidents, Chancellors, other University officials as requested by the President, and the Senior Assistant Attorney General for discussion and action by members of the Board.
+Appearance via videoconferencing, telephone, or other electronic method is acceptable, rather than appearing in person; however, in-person presentations are strongly encouraged.
 Additionally, time shall be provided for public comment at each Board meeting.

 - Request to Provide Public Comment.
-Individuals who wish to provide public comment must sign up at the meeting at which they wish to speak by providing their names and any relevant titles or affiliations on the sign up sheet.
+Individuals who wish to provide public comment during a meeting of the Board must provide their name and any relevant title(s) or affiliation(s) on the sign-up sheet.
 The request should also set out clearly the topic to be presented.

 - Scheduling of Speakers.
-Speakers who sign up in advance and who are commenting on matters before the Board will be given priority during the public comment period.
+Speakers who sign up in advance, who are commenting on matters before the Board, and who are appearing in person (exception for speakers with disabilities for whom physical attendance would be difficult) will be given priority during the public comment period.
+Speakers must register in advance with the Office of the President in order to appear via videoconferencing, telephone, or other electronic method.
 Should a large number of speakers wish to speak on the same issue or topical area, the Chair of the Board may ask representatives of the group to summarize their colleagues’ statements, or limit the number of speakers on a given topic.
-If, by virtue of time or other constraints, a speaker is not able to present his/her comments, said comments may be distributed in writing to the Office of the President for distribution to the Regents.
+Speakers also have the option of providing written comment to the Office of the President for distribution to the Regents.

-- Agenda items may be submitted only by an appropriate University official as follows: Regent, President, Provost, Vice Presidents, Chancellors, other University officials as requested by the President, and Senior Assistant Attorney General.
+- Agenda items may be submitted only by an appropriate University official as follows: Regents, President, Provost and Executive Vice President, Vice Presidents, Chancellors, other University officials as requested by the President, and the Senior Assistant Attorney General.